TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ## Shadowed variables

 When a variable is declared globally as well as inside a function.
 I.e., The same variable name.
 The variable inside of the function is handled independant of the global one.
-This behaviour is called shadowing:
+This behaviour is called shadowing.
+I.e., When a variable in a local scope uses its value instead of a variable in a parent scope.

 ```JavaScript
 let userName = 'Max'